gem-pasteur/macsyfinder/doc/source/user_guide/new_v2.rst

 The models data are more formalized, with a well defined structure.
-For instance the definitions and profiles must be packed together in what we call a `macsy-model` package If you intend to modelize new systems please refer to the :ref:`modeler_guide`.
+For instance the definitions and profiles must be packed together in what we call a `macsy-model` package If you intend to model new systems please refer to the :ref:`modeler_guide`.